arista-eosplus/rbeapi/README.md

 * To create an RPM, run ``rake rpm``
 * To generate a SWIX file for EOS with necessary dependencies, run ``rake all_rpms`` then follow the ``swix create`` instructions at the end.

+# Testing
+The rbeapi library provides spec tests.

+* To run the spec tests, run ``bundle exec rspec spec`` from the root of the rbeapi source folder.

 # Contributing